Kaspernicholas/hathi-client/README.md

 Use the VM http://event.cwi.nl/lsde/surfsara.zip (passwd: osboxes.org)

-This VM has the hathi-client software and this repo and all Linux packages menioned below preinstalled, Hadoop and Spark preinstalled and Firefox configured.
+This VM has the hathi-client software and this repo and all Linux packages mentioned below preinstalled, Hadoop and Spark preinstalled and Firefox configured.

 You can also directly install this software on a Linux or MacOS laptop.